-The program will begin at 2:00pm on Monday, June 5th, and will include dinner and opening presentation from our Constitutional Scholar on Monday evening.
-The program will continue on June 6th with pedagogical sessions with a master teacher as well as lectures and discussion sessions with our Constitutional Scholar.
-This year’s program features expanded discussion time for pre-conference readings.
-Sessions will conclude at 3:00pm on June 6th.
+The program will begin at 1:00pm on Monday, June 4th, and will include dinner and opening presentation from our Constitutional Scholar on Monday evening.
+The program will continue on June 5th with pedagogical sessions with a master teacher as well as lectures and discussion sessions with our Constitutional Scholar.
+Sessions will conclude at 3:00pm on June 5th.

 - Kansas Social Studies teachers of grades 7-12.